GeniusDai/kingpin/README.md

     5. Backend thread being waked up by the condition variable.

-    6. Backend thread trying to get the mutex, if it's locked, it will sleep until next time being notified.
+    6. Backend thread trying to get the mutex, if it's locked, sleep until next time being notified.

     7. If get mutex, read from the buffer.